yiisoft/user/README.md

   Listeners of this event may call `$event->invalidate()` to cancel the logout process.
 - `Yiisoft\User\Event\AfterLogout` - triggered at the ending of logout process.

-Listeners of all these events can get an identity instance participating in the process using `$event->getIdentity()`.
+Listeners of these events can get an identity instance participating in the process using `$event->getIdentity()`.
-These events are passed to the `Psr\EventDispatcher\EventDispatcherInterface` implementation, which is specified in the constructor when the `Yiisoft\User\CurrentUser` instance is initialized.
+Events are dispatched by `Psr\EventDispatcher\EventDispatcherInterface` instance, which is specified in the constructor when the `Yiisoft\User\CurrentUser` instance is initialized.

 #### Checking user access

-To check whether the user can perform the operation as specified by the given permission, you need to set an access checker (see [yiisoft/access](https://github.com/yiisoft/access)) instance:
+To be able to check whether the current user can perform an operation corresponding to a given permission, you need to set an access checker (see [yiisoft/access](https://github.com/yiisoft/access)) instance:

 ```php